 May 29-June 30, 2019

 The Past and Present.
 The tunes of R&B pioneer Louis Jordan, whose slant on jazz paved the way for rock and roll in the ‘50s, drive this musical tribute.
-Nomax is broke; his girl is gone; and he's listening to the wireless in the wee hours of the morning.
+Nomax is broke; his girl is gone; and he's listening to the radio in the wee hours of the morning.
 Five guys — Big Moe, Four-Eyed Moe, Eat Moe, No Moe and Little Moe — materialize and encourage Nomax to shake off the blues and live life to the fullest.
 Chart-topping tunes like, “Is You Is, or Is You Ain’t My Baby,” “Let the Good Times Roll,” and “Knock Me a Kiss,” put Nomax, and us, onto the road toward bliss.
 A recent smash hit in London’s West End.

 THE UNEXPECTED PLAY FESTIVAL

 featuring three exciting titles to be announced in the summer of 2018